seemslegit42/aevonos/src/docs/Project-Lumbergh.md

 The agent's logic is contained within the `analyzeInvite` flow.
 - **Persona-Driven Prompt**: The core prompt is rich with Lumbergh's signature phrases ("Yeeeeah," "gonna need you to," "that'd be greeeeat") and instructs the LLM to analyze meeting invites for red flags like a lack of agenda, too many attendees, or vague buzzwords.
 - **Input**: Accepts the full `inviteText` from a calendar event.
-- **Processing**: A single LLM call analyzes the invite text.
+- **Processing**: A single call to a Groq LPU analyzes the invite text.
 If red flags are found, it sets `isFlagged` to true, generates a passive-aggressive `flagReason`, and drafts a list of 2-3 `declineMemos`.
 If the meeting seems fine, it returns a simple, unenthusiastic confirmation.
 - **Output (`LumberghAnalysisOutputSchema`)**: Returns a structured JSON object with the analysis results.

 ### 2.2.
 The `ProjectLumbergh` Micro-App (`micro-apps/project-lumbergh.tsx`)